 HISTORYInspiring Success Since 1983

-The WorkPlace serves Southwestern Connecticut as its Workforce Development Board, helping people prepare for careers and strengthening the workforce for employers.
-Our many programs and partnerships — including job training, career services and employment — have made a difference in the lives of thousands of Southwestern Connecticut residents.
-We have been an advocate, steward, resource and community partner, working to address the region’s present and future workforce issues and community needs.
+The WorkPlace serves as the workforce development board for Southwestern Connecticut, helping prepare people for careers and strengthening the workforce for employers.
+Our many programs and partnerships — including job training, career services and employment — have made a difference in the lives of thousands.
+We have been an advocate and community partner, working to address the region’s present and future workforce issues.

 - 2001: Workforce Investment Board of the Year, Distinguished Performance Award, National Alliance of Business.